Bridging Finance: The Questions Investors Should Be Asking

 What actually is bridging finance?

-At its core, bridging is short-term finance designed to solve a temporary problem.
+At its core, bridging finance is short-term funding designed to solve a temporary problem.
 It’s fast, flexible, and built for situations where traditional lending just won’t work.

 What it’s not?
 A long-term solution.
 If you’re thinking of it like a mortgage, you’re already off track.